Wang55566/Wang55566/README.md

 - 🔭 I’m currently working on React/Flask projects
 - 🌱 I’m currently learning JavaScript, Python
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on anyone
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Job Search
-- 💬 Ask me about ...
+- 💬 Ask me about any questions you have
-- 📫 How to reach me: ...
+- 📫 How to reach me: wang6@hawaii.edu
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm only child in my family
 -->